Graduate Course Catalog 2016-2017

 The Federal Unsubsidized Direct Loan is available to graduate students regardless of financial need.

 Federal Direct Graduate PLUS Loan is a loan in the student's name for graduate and professional studies.
-In order for a graduate or professional student to receive a Federal Direct PLUS Loan they must file the Free Application for Federal Student Aid (FAFSA).
-Filing the FAFSA enables the student to be considered for the unsubsidized Federal Direct Loan.
+In order for a graduate or professional student to receive a Federal Direct PLUS Loan they must first file the Free Application for Federal Student Aid (FAFSA).
+Students apply for the Federal Direct PLUS Loan at www.studentloans.gov.
 Approval for the Direct PLUS Loan is based on good credit and the student being enrolled at least half-time in a graduate or professional degree program.

-Veterans and their dependents should investigate their eligibility for veteran's benefit payments.
-Questions may be addressed to any local Veterans Administration office, the VA Education Benefits toll free number: 888-442-4551 (888-GIBill1), their website www.gibill.va.gov, or the UNH veterans coordinator, Registrar's Office at (603) 862-2066.
+Military servicepersons, veterans, and their dependents should investigate their eligibility for veteran's benefit payments.
+Questions may be addressed to any local Veterans Administration office; the VA Education Benefits toll-free number, 888-442-4551 (888-GIBill1); the VA website at www.gibill.va.gov; or the UNH veterans coordinator, Registrar's Office at (603) 862-1595, or via email UNH.Veterans@unh.edu.

 Satisfactory Academic Progress

 Satisfactory progress in a course of study must be maintained by all students who receive federal financial aid.
-The current standards for satisfactory academic progress are available upon request from the UNH Financial Aid Office at http://financialaid.unh.edu/.
+The current standards for satisfactory academic progress are available upon request from the UNH Financial Aid Office.